pokeheadroom/RENDER96-HD-TEXTURE-PACK/README.md

 [Maz](https://twitter.com/_Mazeo_) - Worked on luigi key

+[sarah_taylor] - downscaled texture pack to n64 resolution

+[FoX] - made low poly promo versions of pokey and goomba for the downscaled r96 pack

 Shoutouts to the [Game Upscale](https://discord.gg/nbB4A5F) discord server and to [N00MKRAD](https://www.patreon.com/n00mkrad) creator of [Cupscale](https://github.com/n00mkrad/cupscale) which is a tool that as of lately i have been using a lot to further enhance some of the old texture finds we've been coming across. go support him if you can